 When you’re building your trading plan and spread betting strategy, you might already have a market in mind.
 But if you don’t, it’s important to choose which assets you want to focus on before you start spread betting.

 Most people will choose to trade a market that they already have an interest in, so they have prior knowledge that they can fall back on.
-With IG, you can trade over 16,000 markets, including indices, forex, shares, commodities, cryptocurrencies and many more.
+With IG, you can trade over 16,000 markets, including indices, forex, shares, commodities and many more.